Trump doesn't plan to put on a defense case in E. Jean Carroll trial, his lawyer says - KTVZ

 The case was brought by former magazine columnist E. Jean Carroll, who has alleged Trump raped her in the Bergdorf Goodman department store in the mid-1990s and then defamed her when he denied her claim, said she wasn’t his type and suggested she made up the story to boost sales of her book.
 Trump has denied all wrongdoing.

+His initial statement denying Carroll’s allegations on June 21, 2019, was also read into the record.
+Trump confirmed it was his statement and that he still stands by it.
+Quotes from his interview with The Hill days later were also read into the record.
+He confirmed he made those comments and stands by them at the time of the deposition.

+Trump also testified during the deposition that he never read Carroll’s New York Magazine excerpt or her book in which she accuses him of raping her.

-The jury heard testimony Wednesday from Dr. Leslie Lebowitz, a clinical psychologist, who testified that she evaluated Carroll and found that she has no signs of thought or character disorders or mental illness, but that she has been harmed by the alleged rape by Trump.
+Dr. Leslie Lebowitz, a clinical psychologist, testified Wednesday that she evaluated Carroll and found that she has no signs of thought or character disorders or mental illness, but that she has been harmed by the alleged rape by Trump.

-Carroll’s sister Cande Carroll testified on Wednesday afternoon.
-The jury is also hearing from Natasha Stoynoff, a journalist who’s accused Trump of sexually assaulting her.
+Carroll’s sister Cande Carroll also testified on Wednesday afternoon.
+The jury also heard from Natasha Stoynoff, a journalist who’s accused Trump of sexually assaulting her.
 Trump has denied Stoynoff’s claims.

-The infamous “Access Hollywood” tape and Trump’s video deposition are also expected to be played for the jury later Wednesday.

 The-CNN-Wire